bellepmshen/mywebsite-hugo/content/portfolio/time_series_fb/index.md

 ---
-title: Facebook Stock Price Forecasting
+title: Facebook/Meta Stock Price Forecasting
 description: This is the description of our sample project
 date: "2022-06-10T19:47:09+02:00"
 jobDate: 2022